Trustroots/nostroots/README.md

 - They're onboarded onto Nostr
   - private key generated and saved
   - public key NIP-5 verified
-  - profile information published on the Nostr ecosystem (do we need extra consent here?)
+  - profile information published on the Nostr ecosystem (do we need extra consent here?).
 - In the app, they can click on a link to an app and get taken straight to the service onto the "edit account" page to fill in missing information.

 #### Technical Flow: